webmachinelearning/webnn/explainer-device-selection.md

 ## Open questions

 [WebGPU](https://gpuweb.github.io/gpuweb/) provides a way to select a GPU device, called [GPUAdapter](https://gpuweb.github.io/gpuweb/#gpuadapter).
-Should we align the naming between adapter and device?
+Should we align the naming between GPU adapter and WebNN device?

 Should we expose a similar adapter API for NPUs?
 Or could NPUs be represented as [GPUAdapter](https://gpuweb.github.io/gpuweb/#gpuadapter) (basically a few text attributes)?